Skip to Content

 Ayman Sharieff

 Imagine for a moment you live in a world where everything is not as it seems, a realm woven together by threads of suspicion, intrigue, and hidden agendas.
-While Hollywood may portray conspiracy theorists as “tinfoil hat-wearing,” mentally unwell individuals, the truth that presents itself is far more nuanced.
+While Hollywood may portray conspiracy theorists as “tinfoil hat-wearing,” crazed individuals, the truth that presents itself is far more nuanced than at first glance.

 Occam’s Razoring Conspiracy Theorists